h584974/DAT250/java-getting-started/dat250-expass1.md

             I started by installing Eclipse as my IDE of choice, together with Maven and the Java SDK.
 I already had a Git client installed, so this step was skipped.
 My OS is Windows 11.
         <p>
         <p>
             I validated that these tools/programs were installed correctly by creating a Hello World program in Eclipse.
 I then used the windows terminal to run java -version and mvn -v to verify that these were installed and added to the PATH variable.
-I encountered no issues during these steps.
+Although I had some trouble remembering certain passwords, I encountered no technical issues during these steps.
         </p>
         <p>
             After initial setup I followed the link to create my Heroku account and started the java project tutorial.